 Property Council of New Zealand

 Urban Development Institute of New Zealand

 Craig Moriarty | Principal

-Craig is a qualified planner with over 12 years experience predominantly in regulatory planning for local government within New Zealand and England.
-Prior to joining Haines Planning, Craig worked at Auckland Council as a Senior Planner in the Southern Resource Consenting team.
-Read More…
+Craig is a qualified planner with over 18 years experience, including regulatory planning for local government within New Zealand and England.
+Prior to joining Haines Planning, Craig worked at Auckland Council for four years as a Senior Planner in the Southern Resource Consenting team.

 Craig’s attributes include comprehensive knowledge and understanding of the Resource Management Act 1991 and council processes with high analytical and project management skills.
-Drawing from his planning experience, Craig is able to efficiently progress projects to achieve desired outcomes.
+Drawing from his strong planning experience, Craig has an established reputation for efficiently progressing projects and achieving desired outcomes for clients.

-Kaaren Rosser is a qualified planner from a science background, with over 15 years experience predominantly in local government within New Zealand and England.
+Kaaren Rosser is a qualified planner from a science background, with over 17 years experience predominantly in local government within New Zealand and England.
 Kaaren worked previously at Auckland Council where she was an Intermediate Planner in the Northern Resource Consents Team.
-Read More…

-Kaaren’s excellent knowledge of RMA processes and District and Unitary plan provisions, along with her focus on quality outcomes, enables her to deliver projects to a high degree of proficiency.
-She enjoys the collaborative planning process and her dream job would be to enable a mountain bike park.
+Kaaren’s excellent knowledge of RMA processes and Unitary plan provisions, together with her focus on quality outcomes, enables her to deliver projects to a high degree of proficiency.
+She has current industry experience across a range of regional consenting matters, structure planning and airport planning issues.
+She enjoys the collaborative nature of planning processes and engages effectively on behalf of clients within policy and regulatory frameworks.

 Cameron Browne is a resource planner with three years planning experience within the Auckland Council resource consents team.
 Joining the North-West Resource Consents Team during the implementation phase of the Auckland Unitary Plan, he has been predominantly involved in heritage and special character buildings, subdivision, multi-unit residential development and town centre retail applications.